An Experimentally Informed Continuum Grain Boundary Model: Results and Discussion

 \fig{EnergyVsTime_Cspline_Cusp_Combined_WideGB10_gt_1p2_a2_0p37_Explicit} shows the evolution of total energy of the system for both the SED and CED functions, and as in most cases, the equilibrium $\theta$ profile produced by the CED function has higher energy than the equilibrium $\theta$ profile produced by the SED function and this is achieved sooner.

-Next, we explore the possibility of such wide transition layers (equivalently, grains with high dislocation content) being produced from non--equilibrium initial conditions (which can be interpreted as a partial signature of metastability of such configurations).
-Simulations of two wide, initial transition layers, away from the equilibrium trough at $\partial_x \theta=1.2$, are performed.
-These are represented by initial conditions $\partial_x \theta=0.935$ and 0.65 and are shown in \fig{WideGB10_gt_0p935_cspline_a2_0p37_TT_18p03} and \fig{Theta_Vs_X_WideGB10_gt_0p65_cspline_a2_0p37_TT_42}, along with their evolutions using the SED function.
-The width of the wide transition layer decreases to produce $\partial_x \theta=1.2$ transition layer in both cases.
-The total free energy decreases as shown in \fig{Energy_Vs_Time_WideGB10_gt_0p935_cspline_a2_0p37_TT_18p03} and \fig{Energy_Vs_Time_WideGB10_gt_0p65_cspline_a2_0p37_TT_42}.
+Next, we explore the possibility of such a wide transition layer (equivalently, grains with high dislocation content) being produced from non--equilibrium initial condition (which can be interpreted as a partial signature of metastability of such configuration).
+A simulation is conducted with an initial wide transition layer situated away from the equilibrium trough at $\partial_x \theta = 1.2$.
+This is represented by initial condition $\partial_x \theta=0.935$ and is shown in \fig{Fig12a}, along with its evolution using the SED function.
+The width of the wide transition layer decreases to produce $\partial_x \theta=1.2$ transition layer.
+The total free energy decreases as shown in \fig{Fig12b}.